 Jill Talley is easily the most underappreciated Mr. Show cast member, but one can only appreciate her talents for the wacky and insane after witnessing her perfectly understated straight-man talents in the extended preview for Coupon: The Movie.

 Crazy Devil Kiddie Massage Cream

 Sure, the idea of adults rubbing kids’ backs with massage cream responsible for fueling a union between Catholics and Satanists is a little weird, but somehow Mr. Show finds a way to make a creepy thing too funny not to accept.

 Stenson’s Mayosturd, Vaunnie’s Mustardayonnaise, and Mundee’s Mustmayostardayonnaise

-No other show owns the escalating attack ad parody better than Mr. Show.
+No other show owns the escalating attack-ad parody better than Mr. Show.
 In probably the most absurd example, mayonnaise and mustard are finally packaged together into one jar by two different companies, which are then packaged together by a third company to save you even more time.
-Nothing’s better than the sad look on Bob’s face when he realizes he’s missed out on his daughter’s entire life because he’s been stuck in the two-jar grind.
+Nothing’s better than the sad look on Odenkirk’s face when he realizes he’s missed out on his daughter’s entire life because he’s been stuck in the two-jar grind.